Overview of Best Size for WordPress Images

 Here is an example of a recipe blog post, using the WP Recipe Maker Plugin, running on LiteSpeed Server at HostArmada.

-Resizing WordPress Images Before Uploading
+Optimizing WordPress Images Before Uploading

-You can use any type of tool you choose when resizing WordPress Images.
-It’s easier if you resize them to the desired size before uploading them into WordPress Media Library.
-There are plenty of tools and apps available everywhere for this.
-I use basic free accessories that comes with my desktop computer’s operating system.
+There are plenty of tools and apps available everywhere for resizing.
+When possible, I use basic free accessories that comes with my desktop computer’s operating system.
 Here’s how I use the desktop accessory apps “Photos” and “Paint” native to Microsoft Windows.

 Cropping is Easy with Windows Photos App